Dominate the Akron Real Estate Market

 Core VidFlipper Capabilities for the Akron Agent:

-• With a 40-day DOM, a listing needs multiple touchpoints.
-VidFlipper's 60-second workflow allows an agent to create a new video asset every week.
+- With a 21-day DOM, timing is everything.
+VidFlipper's 60-second workflow allows an agent to create immediate marketing assets.
 Week 1 is the "Just Listed" tour.
-Week 3 is a "Feature Friday" video focusing on the updated kitchen.
-Week 5 is an "Open House" reminder.
-This keeps the listing algorithmically fresh and demonstrates constant effort to the seller, preventing "seller fatigue."
+Week 2 is a "Feature Friday" video focusing on the updated kitchen.
+Week 3 is an "Open House" reminder.
+This maintains momentum and demonstrates constant effort, even in a faster-moving market.

 3.3 Strategic Implementation: Three VidFlipper Plays for Q1 2026